Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 You see it everywhere because it’s true — what gets measured gets managed.
 Providing numerical, time-bound reference points is the only way to know if you’re on track.

-You can’t just execute out of thin air.
-Many great plans have been brought down by a failure to wisely allocate resources.
-So align your spending with your strategy.
+Many great plans have been brought down by a failure to allocate resources wisely.
+You must ensure the resources deployed align with the strategy.

 A few critical questions asked early on can help: What will it take to see these objectives become reality?
 New technology?
 Additional training?
-More people?
+A bigger workforce?
 Increased funding for a particular geographical region or department?

 Here are some things to think about as you develop your communication plan: